Skip to Content

 Your little baby is growing up and is starting to form his own opinions, push boundaries, and struggle with a sleep regression all over again.

-Many toddlers go through a two-year old or 3-year old sleep regression that can make parents feel like they have a newborn baby in the house all over again.
+Many toddlers go through a two-year old sleep regression that can make parents feel like they have a newborn baby in the house all over again.
 The two year sleep regression can technically happen anytime between 2 to 3 years old.

 We certainly experienced it with my daughter!
-She went from sleeping 11 to 12 hours every night to waking us up at least once in the middle of the night several times a week.
+She went from sleeping 11 to 12 hours every night to waking us up at least once during her nighttime sleep several times a week.

 There really was no rhyme or reason to the wake ups.
 We learned that we had to stay consistent in our approach with her if we wanted to sail past the regression without forming new sleep habits.